awsdocs/aws-config-developer-guide/doc_source/example_config-service_PutConfigRule_section.md

 ------

-For a complete list of AWS SDK developer guides and code examples, see [Using AWS Config with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using this service with an AWS SDK](sdk-general-information-section.md)\.
 This topic also includes information about getting started and details about previous SDK versions\.